-About this cut:
+About this cut

+If you’re looking for a rich, elegant and ultra-flavorful alternative to beef for a special dinner, Duck Legs are a great choice.
+But don’t go roasting these like a steak: the high fat content and strong leg muscles in Duck Legs need to be cooked low and slow.
 The classic preparation for duck legs is "confit," or slow-cooked submerged in fat, and for good reason: they become rich, succulent and fall-off-the-bone tender.

 Basic Cooking Technique